Duwaynef/MLM2PRO-BT-APP/mlm2pro.md

-# MLM2PRO: How the bluetooth functions are implemented in the project
+# MLM2PRO: How the bluetooth functions

 ## Introduction